AdobeDocs/workfront.en/help/review-and-approve-work/proofing/managing-proofs-within-workfront/set-deadlines-proof.md

  </tbody>
 </table>

-&#42;To find out what plan, role, or `Proof Permission Profile` you have, contact your `Workfront` or `Workfront Proof administrator`.
+&#42;To find out what plan, role, or Proof Permission Profile you have, contact your Workfront or Workfront Proof administrator.

 <!--
 Set a deadline as you create a proof